-The Master in Robotics and Advanced Construction (MRAC) seeks to train a new generation of interdisciplinary professionals who are capable of facing our growing need for a more sustainable and optimised construction eco-system.
+IAAC’s Master in Robotics and Advanced Construction (1 or 2-year program) seeks to train a new generation of interdisciplinary professionals, capable of facing our growing need for a more sustainable and optimized construction eco-system.
 The Master is focused on the emerging design and market opportunities arising from novel robotic and advanced manufacturing systems.

-Through a mixture of seminars, workshops and studio projects, the master programme challenges the traditional processes in the Construction Sector.
+Through a mixture of seminars, workshops and studio projects, the Master in Robotics & Advanced Construction challenges the traditional processes in the Construction Sector.
 It investigates how advances in robotics and digital fabrication tools change the way we build and develop processes and design tools for such new production methods.

 MRAC 01 + 3DPA

 |Degree||Master in Robotics and Advanced Construction accredited by School of Professional and Executive Development at the Polytechnic University of Catalonia – European Higher Education Area (EHEA)||Master in Robotics and Advanced Construction + Postgraduate Diploma in 3D Printing Architecture.
 Both accredited by School of Professional and Executive Development at the Polytechnic University of Catalonia – European Higher Education Area (EHEA)||Master in Robotics and Advanced Construction – YEAR 02 Research Thesis accredited by School of Professional and Executive Development at the Polytechnic University of Catalonia – European Higher Education Area (EHEA).|

 |Edition||5th edition||4th edition||2nd edition|

 |Duration||9 Months – From October 2023 to June 2024 // Full Time